W4ff1e/wafflebot/SECURITY.md

 ## Supported Versions

-Only the latest version on GitHub are supported for vulnerability reporting and patching.
+Only the latest version on GitHub Main Branch are supported for vulnerability reporting and patching.

 | Version | Supported          |
 | ------- | ------------------ |